R Regular Expressions: Pattern Matching with stringr (20 Examples)

 Practice Exercises

-Exercise 1: Extract all 4-digit years from text
+Exercise 1: Extract all 4-digit years from mixed text

 Click to reveal solution

-Explanation: The pattern \\b\\d{4}\\b matches exactly 4 digits surrounded by word boundaries.
-The boundaries prevent matching the first 4 digits of a longer number.
-The number 42 is excluded because it has only 2 digits.
+Explanation: \\b\\d{4}\\b matches exactly 4 digits surrounded by word boundaries.
+Without boundaries, the pattern would greedily match the first four digits of "123456" and return "1234".
+"42" is also rejected because it has only 2 digits, not the required 4.

 Click to reveal solution